 - Delayed replay access for blacked-out games

 The greatest benefit of NBA League Pass is its live access to all games outside your local area.
-However, the service won’t get you live access to your local team or nationally broadcasted games like the NBA Playoffs or NBA Finals.
-You can watch these games on demand three hours after they air, but that sure seems like a long wait to us.
+But the service won’t get you live access to your local team or nationally broadcast games like the NBA Playoffs.
+While you can watch those games on demand three hours after they air, waiting that long sure feels like a penalty in the streaming era.

-There are a few ways to get free access to NBA basketball, like taking advantage of free trial periods through streaming services like YouTube TV.
+There are a few ways to get free access to NBA basketball, like taking advantage of free trial periods through streaming services like DIRECTV, Fubo, and YouTube TV.
 But the most reliable free way to watch NBA games is by using an over-the-air (OTA) antenna.

-With some NBA matches airing on ABC—including the entire NBA Finals—an antenna will get you live access as long as you’re within the range of an ABC network affiliate.
+With several NBA matchups airing on ABC and NBC—including the entire NBA Finals—an antenna will get you live access as long as you’re within the range of network affiliates.
 Sure, antennas aren’t free.
 But a simple one-time purchase will set you up with live sports for many years—including a lot of college basketball if CBS is in your area.

-One of our favorite antennas is the Mohu Leaf 50.
-It can receive TV signals from 60 miles away and has 4K capabilities.
+One of my favorite antennas is the Mohu Leaf 50.
+It can receive TV signals from up to 60 miles away and has 4K capabilities.
 But if you want something cheaper or more robust, you can check out our complete Best Antennas for Cord-Cutters guide.

 How to watch NBA games FAQ